 Learn more about what skinification of hair really is, how it works, and how to implement it into your daily beauty routine.

 What is skinification?

-As aforementioned, skinification of the hair and the scalp is essentially including ingredients that were once only found in skincare products in your hair care routine.
-Certain active ingredients have benefits not just for the skin but the hair too, and thus, can be used to promote hair health and nourish your tresses.
+As mentioned before, skinification of hair and scalp is essentially including ingredients that were once only found in skin care products in your hair care routine.
+Certain active ingredients have benefits not just for the skin but for the hair too, and thus, can be used to promote hair health and nourish your tresses.